TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-05-14-how-to-load-config-with-services-in-symfony-console.md

 ### How if Fits?

-<em class="fas fa-fw fa-lg fa-check text-success"></em> Ready in 10 minutes
+✅ Ready in 10 minutes

-<em class="fas fa-fw fa-lg fa-times text-danger"></em> Only local scope, we need to re-create container everywhere we need it
+❌ Only local scope, we need to re-create container everywhere we need it

-<em class="fas fa-fw fa-lg fa-times text-danger"></em> The Chicken vs. Egg problem still remains very clear
+❌ The Chicken vs. Egg problem still remains very clear

 ## 3. Kill the Egg: The bin File Tuning